Last updated: January 18, 2023

 CLIENT AGREES THAT SECTIONS 11(a) and 11(b) TOGETHER SET FORTH PARADOX’S SOLE AND EXCLUSIVE LIABILITY, AND CLIENT’S SOLE AND EXCLUSIVE REMEDY, FOR ANY IP CLAIM.

-BOTH CLIENT AND PARADOX AGREE THAT THE LIMITATIONS AND WAIVERS SET FORTH IN THIS SECTION 12 APPLY EVEN IF ANY REMEDY FAILS OF ITS ESSENTIAL PURPOSE AND BUT FOR THOSE LIMITATIONS, PARADOX WOULD NOT HAVE ENTERED INTO THE AGREEMENT.
-Any right of action, proceeding or claim permitted under or in connection with the Agreement must be brought within twenty-four (24) months after the occurrence of the act, omission or event first giving rise to the liability or is irrevocably waived.
+BOTH CLIENT AND PARADOX AGREE THAT THE LIMITATIONS AND WAIVERS SET FORTH INTHIS SECTION 12 APPLY EVEN IF ANY REMEDY FAILS OF ITS ESSENTIAL PURPOSE AND BUT FOR THOSE LIMITATIONS, PARADOX WOULD NOT HAVE ENTERED INTO THE AGREEMENT.
+Any right of action, proceeding or claim permitted under or in connection with the Agreement must be brought within twenty-four (24) months after the occurrence of the act, omission or event first giving rise to the liability or the right to bring such action, proceeding, or claim is irrevocably waived.

 The Parties are independent contractors.
-The Agreement is not intended to, and does not create, a partnership, franchise, joint venture, agency, fiduciary or employment relationship between the Parties.
+The Agreement is not intended to, and does not create, a partnership, franchise, joint venture, agency, personnel leasing, fiduciary or employment relationship between the Parties.

-All notices must be in writing and in English and may be sent by e-mail, except for notice of breach or demands for indemnification, which must be sent by either certified mail or internationally recognized courier to the address indicated in the relevant Order Form or such other address as either Party may indicate by at least ten (10) days’ prior written notice to the other Party.
+Except as otherwise set forth herein, all notices must be in writing and in English and may be sent by e-mail (if to Paradox, to firstname.lastname@example.org and if to Client, to the primary billing e-mail address on the Order Form or the applicable Cloud Software administrator account email address), except: (i) notice of breach or demands for indemnification must be sent by either certified mail or internationally recognized courier to the address indicated in the relevant Order Form or such other address as either Party may indicate by at least ten (10) days’ prior written notice to the other Party; and (ii) general notices for the Services applicable to all clients may be provided to Client via the Client’s Paradox account.

 No waiver of any right under the Agreement will be deemed effective unless contained in a writing signed by a duly authorized representative of the Party to be bound, and no waiver of any past or present right arising from any breach or failure to perform will be deemed a waiver of any future right arising under the Agreement.

-If by reason of labor disputes, pandemic, public health emergency, strikes, lockouts, riots, war, terrorism, inability to obtain labor or materials, earthquake, fire or other action of the elements, accidents, governmental restrictions, appropriation or other causes beyond the reasonable control of a Party hereto, Paradox is unable to perform in whole or in part its obligations under the Agreement, then Paradox will be relieved of those obligations to the extent it is unable to perform and such inability to perform will not make Paradox liable to Client.
-Paradox will not be liable for any losses, injury, delay or damages suffered or incurred by Client due to these causes.
+If by reason of labor disputes, pandemic, public health emergency, strikes, lockouts, riots, war, terrorism, inability to obtain labor or materials, earthquake, fire or other action of the elements, accidents, governmental restrictions, appropriation or other causes beyond the reasonable control of a Party hereto, a Party is unable to perform in whole or in part its obligations under the Agreement, then such Party will be relieved of those obligations to the extent it is unable to perform and such inability to perform will not make a Party liable to the other Party.
+A Party will not be liable for any losses, injury, delay or damages suffered or incurred by the other Party due to these causes.
+For avoidance of doubt, under no circumstance will an event of force majeure excuse a Party’s obligations to make payments when due under this Agreement, unless such force majeure event results in a failure of the wire system or other failure of the banking system that deprives a Party access to otherwise available funds.

 The Agreement will be governed exclusively by the internal laws of the State of Delaware, without regard to its conflict of laws rules.
-Venue will be in the state and federal courts in Maricopa County, Arizona.
+Venue will be in the state and federal courts of Delaware.
 The Parties agree that the United Nations Convention on Contracts for the International Sale of Goods and Uniform Computer Information Transaction Act are expressly excluded from the Agreement.

 Each Party will comply with the export laws and regulations of the United States and other applicable jurisdictions in providing and using the Services.
 Without limiting the generality of the foregoing, Client will not make the Service available to any person or entity that: (i) is located in a country that is subject to a U.S. government embargo; (ii) is listed on any U.S. government list of prohibited or restricted parties; or (iii) is engaged in activities directly or indirectly related to the proliferation of mass destruction.